PoonLab/covizu/README.md

 relatively slow rate of molecular evolution in comparison to the virus transmission rate.

+### A majority of genomes are identical
 Another limitation of the tree visualization is that it does not convey information about observing the same genome sequence from multiple samples over time.
+About two-thirds of the SARS-CoV-2 genome sequences in GISAID are identical to another genome.

 There is no means to differentiate identical sequences in a phylogeny because there are no phylogenetically informative sites that separate them.
 One could extend the tips of the tree to span the time period of sample